 For those with chronic liver disease, options for a safe and effective pain reliever are limited.

-Patients are told to avoid opiates, such as oxycodone, because they can have undesirable side effects such as constipation and sedation, and they can be addictive.
+Patients are told to avoid opiates like oxycodone because they can be addictive or have undesirable side effects such as constipation and sedation.
 Opiates are also broken down by the liver and this process can cause even worse side effects, such as serious mental confusion in patients with liver dysfunction.